Retail, Food Service, & Grocery

 Targeted ENERGY STAR materials and resources for commercial buildings stakeholders, including retail and grocery building owners and managers.

 Tools, resources, and strategic energy management guidance for measuring and reducing energy consumption.

 A proven approach for U.S. industrial and commercial facilities to continually improve energy performance.
 This powerful new standard from the International Organization for Standardization (ISO) provides an internationally recognized framework for organizations to voluntarily implement an energy management system.

-The Better Buildings Alliance Retail, Food Service and Grocery Steering Committee helps to set priorities for Alliance work in the sector each year.
-This year, sector activities focus on the following priorities:
+The Better Buildings Alliance Retail, Food Service & Grocery Steering Committee helps to set priorities for Alliance work in the sector each year.
+Sector activities for FY2020 will focus on the following priorities: